gervold/eng/02-features/README.md

 I have known Brett for 2 years

+I have been thinking about elephants.
+I have been thinking about elephants, and I have decided that I want to buy one.

 like belong have (possession)

 I have had (possession) a cough for 3 days.
 I have been having (experiencing) a great time in Thailand.

+I have made a route through the main attractions (Present Perfect)

 #### Present Perfect Continuous Examples